0

 Water pots seem like a minor consideration when starting out painting, but if you don’t want to experience muddy colours and dirty brushes, it is important to have at least two on the go!
 One for washing your brushes and one for diluting paint.
 Three would be even better!
 Top tip, always replace the water when it becomes dirty.
 Below are our recommendations; some even have brush holders- another bonus!
 We particularly like the Brush Holder Tub With Integrated Palette/Lid, as it serves a multitude of functions.
 It will hold a good amount of water, accommodate lots of brushes and it is also great for cleaning brushes too.

-Acrylic Brushes for the beginner
+Acrylic brushes for the beginner

 To begin your acrylic painting journey synthetic brushes will serve you well.
 Synthetic brushes are made to withstand the rigors of acrylic painting, are more durable and resistant to wear than natural hair brushes.
 You will benefit from a range of sizes and shapes so you can investigate mark making and small details.
 We recommend a few 'good brushes' to start with, which will really help you gain creative confidence as well as developing your painting skills.
 Short and long handled brushes are available for acrylic painting, but hope it really boils down to personal preference and what you are comfortable painting with.
 Some synthetic brushes have hard bristles whilst some are quite soft.
 We have listed a range of brushes with links to the product pages under the descriptions below.